THE SPIRIT OF THE Moto TT

 By entering the event, you agree to abide by these rules.
 The penalty for non-compliance with any rule is exclusion of the rider / team’s points for the stage of the event.
 Ignorance of a rule is not an excuse!

 This event is endorsed by the Italian Motorcycle Owners Club (IMOC) and covered by their insurance.
 You must be a current IMOC member at the time of the event.
+Non IMOC members at the time of start should bring $50 joining fee to the start line

 Each entrant is responsible for their own safety.
 The organisers accept no responsibility for any injury, accident, loss or damage suffered by entrants as a result of the event.